neondatabase/website/content/docs/guides/neon-github-app.md

 ## Sample GitHub workflow

-After you install the Neon GitHub App and connect your Neon project to a GitHub repository, the GitHub App provides a sample GitHub Action workflow that you can add to your repo.
-The workflow includes:
+After installing the Neon GitHub App and connecting your Neon project to a GitHub repository, the GitHub App provides a sample GitHub Actions workflow that you can add to your repo.
+The workflow includes the following:

 - A `Create Neon Branch` action that creates a new Neon branch in your Neon project when you open or reopen a pull request in the connected GitHub repository.
 - A `Delete Neon Branch` action that deletes the Neon branch from your Neon project when you close the pull request.
-- Commented out code showing how you might add a step for running database migration.
+- Commented out code showing how you to add database migrations to your workflow.

 <Admonition type="note">
-The provided workflow is intended as a start example, showing how you can build a database branching workflows with GitHub and Neon.
-For mroe workflow examples, refer to the [GitHub workflow examples](#github-workflow-examples) toward the end of this guide.
+The provided workflow is a basic example, showing how you can build workflows with Neon and GitHub Actions.
+For more workflow examples, refer to the [GitHub workflow examples](#github-workflow-examples).
 </Admonition>

 ```yaml